This document standardizes the way we define and organize FIDL tests in the GN build system, respecting the following goals:

 fx test fidl_rust_integration_tests

-We should not make additional targets for running various subsets of the
+We should not make additional packages for running various subsets of the

 tests.
 Using fx test